MaxTheRussian/ShutterCamera/README.md

-\# Shutter Camera Plugin
+### Shutter Camera Plugin

-Installation: simply clone the plugin through Window -> Plugins -> Clone Project
+Installation: simply clone the plugin through Tools -> Plugins -> Clone Project and then copy the .git url

-\# Usage
+### Usage